Frequently Asked Questions

 Is the GRE required?

-The GRE is optional for students applying to the PsyD in Clinical Psychology for Fall 2024.
+The GRE is optional for students applying to the PsyD in Clinical Psychology.
 It is not required for admission.
 If you have taken the GRE and feel that your strong scores would enhance your application, please feel free to submit.
 Please note: If you choose to enter self-reported General GRE scores, an official test score report will become a required component of your application.

 When will I be working in the field during the program?